DNNCommunity/dnn-elements/README.md

 ## Usage (Individual Components)
 Usage of each component is documented within the library `components` folder along with code samples.

-## Usage (eslint-plugin)
+## Usage (`eslint-plugin`)
-To help handle breaking changes and provide advise about usage, we have a custom eslint plugin as part of this very package.
+To help better handle breaking changes, and to provide advice regarding usage, a custom `eslint` plugin is included in this package.
 Some breaking changes have auto-fixes.
-Until we release a v1.0.0, it is advisable to upgrade one minor version at a time and if you use eslint/tslint, you can get some of the autofixes apply automatically for you.
-We currently only support the flat config format so you will need of of those setups:
+Until we release v1.0.0, it is advisable to upgrade one minor version at a time, and if you use `eslint` or `tslint`, you can get some of the fixes applied automatically for you.
+We currently only support the flat config format, so you will need those set up:
-- eslint v8 (with the option to use the flat config type)
+- `eslint` v8 (with the option to use the flat config type)
-- eslint v9 (flat config is already mandatory)
+- `eslint` v9 (flat config is already mandatory)
-- typescript-eslint (flat config is already mandatory) **recommended if you use typescript**
+- `typescript-eslint` (flat config is already mandatory) **recommended if you use typescript**

-No extra package is needed, just use the already installed `@dnncommunity/dnn-elements`, import the `eslint-plugin` and use it in your config:
+No additional package is needed.
+Just use the already installed `@dnncommunity/dnn-elements` and import the `eslint-plugin`.
+Then use it in your config:

 ```diff
 import tseslint from 'typescript-eslint';